The-Pesto-Group/thicc_pdf/README.md

 )

 # It is possible to use footer/header templates without a layout, in that case you need to provide a valid HTML document
-pdf = WickedPdf.new.pdf_from_string(
+pdf = ThiccPdf.new.pdf_from_string(
   render_to_string('templates/full_pdf_template'),
   header: {
     content: render_to_string('templates/full_header_template')
   }
 )

-# or from your controller, using views & templates and all wicked_pdf options as normal
+# or from your controller, using views & templates and all thicc_pdf options as normal
 pdf = render_to_string pdf: "some_file_name", template: "templates/pdf", encoding: "UTF-8"

 # then save to a file